Joel-Mendez0/STM32-RTOS-Peripheral-Integration/README.md

 - **Timers & Interrupts**: The project uses timers and interrupts for tasks like ADC conversions, capturing input signals from the ultrasonic sensor, and generating PWM for the servo motor.
 - **LCD Updates**: Real-time data from the motion sensor and ultrasonic sensor are displayed on the LCD using dedicated RTOS threads.

+## Contributing

+Feel free to fork this repository and submit pull requests with improvements or bug fixes.
+Contributions are always welcome!

+## License

+This project is licensed under the MIT License.